 And those blueberries!
 Oh, the blueberries! the juicy blueberries give every bite a pop of flavor!

 How to choose the best blueberries.
-Whether you’re hand picking berries are purchasing at a farmers’ market, here are guidelines for picking and storing fresh produce.
+Whether you are hand-picking berries are purchasing at a farmers’ market, here are guidelines for picking and storing fresh produce.

 - Look at the bottom of the basket for bad berries and leaking juice.

-- Store blueberries in air-tight container in the refrigerator and use as quickly as possible.
+- Store blueberries in an air-tight container in the refrigerator and use as quickly as possible.

 Another note, blueberries will stain your hands.
 They’ll also stain clothing.
 Keep that in mind, especially if you have little ones helping.
 Why is it that all kids wipe their hands down their shirts?